gr0uch/simulacra/README.md

 </template>
 ```

 Using the `<template>` tag is optional but optimal since its contents are not rendered by default, but any DOM element will suffice.
-In the above template, there are no iteration mechanisms, because Simulacra.js will automatically clone DOM elements based on the data.
+The shape of the data is important since it has a straightforward mapping to the DOM, and arrays are iterated over to output multiple DOM elements.
 Here's some sample data:

 ```js
 var data = {